 Tagging soups or yogurts

-Soups, yogurts, parfaits, and puddings are all liquid heavy products.
-It's important they be tagged properly for maximum readability.
-In general, yogurts use a Metal Safe tag and soups a Microwave Safe tag; however, always follow best practices:
+Soups, yogurts, parfaits, and puddings are all liquid-heavy products.
+They must be tagged properly for maximum readability.
+In general, yogurts use a metal-safe tag and soups a microwave-safe tag; however, always follow best practices:

 Yogurts